 All children will have a reading diary which they bring home.
 This is for you, children and staff to write in and keep a record of the books read and write any comments about your child's reading and comprehension.
-We encourage children to read every night for a short time or at least 3-5 times a week.
+We expect children to read at least 4 times a week.
+Children who don't meet this expectation are required to attend reading club on a Friday morning breaktime.

-You can help your child with reading, by reading some of the words or part of the text to them.
-You can also ask questions about the story/text and ask them to make predictions about what they think might happen.
+You can help your child with reading, by reading some on the words or part of the text to them.
+It is helpful to ask questions about the story/text and ask them to make prediction about what they think might happen.
 This will help with your child's comprehension.
-Older children may have reading journals which require them to carry out tasks linked to their reading books
+Older children may have reading journals which require them to carry out tasks linked to their reading books.